Charge pumping with strong spin-orbit coupling: Fermi surface breathing, Berry curvature, and higher harmonic generation: Discussion and Conclusion

-Our calculations suggest that these harmonics are mostly present in the intrinsic contribution, associated with the time-momentum Berry curvature.
-A natural research direction is therefore to identify materials systems where such a Berry curvature is enhanced, e.g. in magnetic Weyl semimetals such as Co$_3$Sn$_2$S$_2$ \cite{Liu2019d,Morali2019} or Mn$_3$Sn \cite{Kuroda2017}.
+Our calculations suggest that in the case of a Rashba gas, these harmonics are mostly present in the intrinsic contribution, associated with the time-momentum Berry curvature, whereas in the case of magnetic graphene, it is present in both intrinsic and extrinsic contributions.
+This distinct behavior suggests that energy dispersion plays a crucial role.
+A natural research direction is therefore to identify materials systems where the Berry curvature is enhanced, e.g. in magnetic Weyl semimetals such as Co$_3$Sn$_2$S$_2$ \cite{Liu2019d,Morali2019} or Mn$_3$Sn \cite{Kuroda2017}.
 In addition, the harmonics computed here are obtained for {\em large precession angles}, which are not achievable using ferromagnetic resonance techniques.
 Nonetheless, such large angles can be obtained via current-driven autooscillations \cite{Kiselev2003,Liu2012b}.
-This inspires us to propose two devices in Fig. \ref{fig:pump9} based on (a) spin transfer torque and (b) spin-orbit torque that can excite such large-angle autooscillations.
+This inspires us to propose two devices in Fig. \ref{fig:pump9} based on (a) spin transfer torque and (b) spin-orbit torque that can excite such large-angle auto-oscillations.
 In the presence of strong spin-orbit coupling, large Fermi surface breathing is expected, which could trigger harmonic currents.

 We acknowledge that the generation of harmonic currents via spin pumping is a daring technical challenge.
 In fact, to the best of our knowledge, only a handful of experiments have achieved the detection of the homodyne ac current \cite{Hahn2013,Weiler2014,Wei2014}.
-The difficulty is that not only one needs to get rid of the frequency response of the radiofrequency setup itself, but in addition, in most experiments the magnetization precession is not circular but rather ellipsoidal, resulting in harmonics of purely magnetic origin \cite{Hahn2013}.
+The difficulty is that not only does one need to get rid of the frequency response of the radiofrequency setup itself, but in addition, in most experiments the magnetization precession is not circular but rather ellipsoidal, resulting in harmonics of purely magnetic origin \cite{Hahn2013}.
 Hence, one needs to ensure that the observed harmonics are of purely electronic nature, i.e., from the competition of exchange and spin-orbit coupling, which is certainly an interesting challenge for experiments.